-UK’s million or so company car users will escape Benefit-in-Kind tax if they have an electric car in the 2020/21 financial year
+UK’s million or so company car users pay no Benefit-in-Kind tax if they have an electric car in the 2020/21 financial year

 Is the waiving of electric car company car tax a progressive move by the government?
 Have your say in the comments...

 - 1IntroductionThinking of buying a plug-in car?
 You’ve probably got questions and we’ve got the answers

 - 2How much does it cost to charge an electric car?There's a lot of confusion around the cost of charging an electric car.
 Here are the facts...

 - 3How much do electric cars cost to run?How much do electric cars cost to run?
 It's one of the big questions asked by EV buyers and we've got the answers...